Let’s write the code

-Once when you have your SimpleFOClibrary installed and you have all the necessary hardware,we can finally start the fun part, let’s white the code and move the motor!
+Once you have your SimpleFOClibrary installed and you have all the necessary hardware, we can finally start to get familiar with the Arduino code that will run your motor.
+Here are all the most important steps when writing the code!

 Step 0.
 Include the library